--will be received at the Department of Public Charities and Correction, in the City of New York, until 9,30 o'clock A. M. of Friday, October 22, 1886.
-The person or persons making any bid or estimate shall furnish the same in a sealed envelope, indoresed "Bid or Estimate for Groceries, Dry Goods, Woodenware, Leather and Lime and Cement," with his or their name or names, and the date of presentation, to the head of said Department, at the said office, on or before the day and hour above named, at which time and place the bids or estimates received will be publicly opened by the President of said Department and read.
+--will be received at the Department of Public Charities and Correction, in the City of New York, until 9.30 o'clock A. M. of Friday, October 22, 1886.
+The person or persons making any bid or estimate shall furnish the same in a sealed envelope, indorsed "Bid or Estimate for Groceries, Dry Goods, Woodenware, Leather and Lime and Cement," with his or their name or names, and the date of presentation, to the head of said Department, at the said office, on or before the day and hour above named, at which time and place the bids or estimates received will be publicly opened by the President of said Department and read.

-The Board of Public Charities and Correction Reserves the Right to Reject All bids or estimates if Deemed To be for the Public Interest, As PROVIDED IN SECTION 64, CHAPTER 410, LAWS OF 1882.
-No bid or estimate will be accepted from, or contract awarded to, any person who is in arrears to the Corporation upon debt or contract, or who is a decaulter, as surety or otherwise, upon any obligation to the Corporation.
+The Board of Public Charities and Correction Reserves the right to reflect a thing of the presentation of the public interest, as provided in section 64, Chapter 410, Laws of 1882.

+No bid or estimate will be accepted from, or contract awarded to, any person who is in arrears to the Corporation upon debt or contract, or who is a detaulter, as surety or otherwise, upon any obligation to the Corporation.